 Teenage pregnancy: Helping your teen cope

-Pregnancy can be one of the most difficult experiences a teenage girl ever faces.
-Understand how to support your daughter as she deals with teenage pregnancy.
+Pregnancy can be one of the most difficult experiences a teenager faces.
+Understand how to help your teen address the challenges ahead.

 Discuss the options